 The Internet Key Exchange Protocol version 2 (IKEv2), specified in [RFC5996], uses UDP as a transport for its messages.
+Most IKEv2 messages are relatively small, usually below several hundred bytes.
+Noticeable exception is IKE_AUTH exchange, which requires fairly large messages, up to several kbytes, especially when certificates are transferred.
 When IKE message size exceeds path MTU, it gets fragmented by IP level.
 The problem is that some network devices, specifically some NAT boxes, don't allow IP fragments to pass through.
 This apparently blocks IKE communication and, therefore, prevents peers from establishing IPsec SA.